IoT application development

 The breadth of knowledge or specialization

-One can generally say that the IoT supplier market includes full-service providers and specialized providers.
+One can generally say that the IoT application development supplier market includes full-service providers and specialized providers.
 The specialized providers focus on one or just a few of the specific parts of the value chain, like devices, data transmission or processing.
 Full-service providers offer the devices, software development services and services that make the way through the entire IoT value chain.
-Also, they usually pay particular attention to a specific vertical market of IoT, for example, transportation or industrial IoT.
+Also, they usually pay particular attention to a specific vertical market of IoT, for example, transportation or industrial applications.

 If you plan to develop or need focused attention on parts of the solution, specialists are a better option.
 They also suggest the benefit of premium technologies and tools.
 Full-service providers are a more convenient choice if you are building a full IoT solution.
 They also suggest a better choice in terms of security.